abdul1433/Life-cycle/README.md

 <p>

-Next Sign out as ken and sign in as karen pretenting to be the another user
+Next Sign out as ken and sign in as karen pretending to be the another user

 Select the help topic from the drop down menu and select "Business Critical Outage"